matmair/matmair/README.md

 ### Hi there 👋 I am Matthias
 I do not belive in spending my free time on closed source software.
-If you want me to dev something for you it must get an OSI license when it is done - please do not contact me if you do not like that fact.
+Please do not contact me if your idea does not fit that fact.
 I already have a job I really like.